adem-wg/adem-proofs/README.md

 # ADEM Proofs

-This repository contains formal proofs of the ADEM design, encoded for the [Tamarin model checker](https://tamarin-prover.github.io/).
+This repository contains formal proofs of ADEM, An Authentic Digital EMblem, encoded for the [Tamarin model checker](https://tamarin-prover.github.io/).
 We were using Tamarin version 1.8.0 to find and check proofs.

+We provide details on what we prove here in our paper, Section 4.
+You can find the paper here: https://dl.acm.org/doi/10.1145/3576915.3616578

 ## Prerequisites